apache/trafficcontrol/README.md

 * [Check out the wiki](https://github.com/Comcast/traffic_control/wiki) for less formal documentation, design docs and roadmap discussions

 ##### News
+* 06-July 2017: Apache Traffic Control (incubating) 2.0.0 is released.
+This changes the Traffic Ops database from MySQL to Postgres and requires some planning for the migration.
+	See https://github.com/apache/incubator-trafficcontrol/releases/tag/RELEASE-2.0.0 for the full change list.
 * 07-March 2017: Apache Traffic Control (incubating) 1.8.0 is released.
 This is the first release under the Apache Incubator.
 	See https://github.com/Comcast/traffic_control/releases/tag/RELEASE-1.8.0 for the full change list.